JackGruber/joplin-plugin-note-overview/README.md

 Under `Options > Keyboard Shortcuts` you can assign a keyboard shortcut for the following commands:

 - `Create note overview`

+## FAQ

+### Error: Nested mappings are not allowed in compact mappings

+This error message occurs when a colon is used in the option value and an space character follows the colon.
+Just enclose the value of the option in quotes like `alias: "title AS : Title :"`.

 ## Build